fmadio/public/container/suricata6/README.md

 Thoughput testing TBD... working on it.

-Our goal is sustained thoughput is 40Gbps per 96CPU / 576GB RAM 1U system with a reasonable Suricata ruleset (e.g ET Pro)
+Our goal is sustained thoughput is 40Gbps per 96CPU / 576GB RAM 1U system with a reasonable Suricata ruleset (e.g ET Pro).
+Per LXC Suricata instance our goal is 10Gbps of sustained throughput.